 I survived the 2nd surgery [SS1] with a great deal of distress, unfortunately – but I made it.
 My family once again came through to support me through what was an exceptionally difficult time which was nothing like the first surgery – and frankly, the trauma from that experience and the aftermath was worse than the physical aspect of healing from another surgery.
 That was one of the most challenging things I’ve ever been through, and I’m now back in limbo waiting again.

 The pathology from the 2nd surgery had shown that the cancer had spread and was on the right thyroid lobe as well (which they hadn’t caught in the ultrasound), so it’s a good thing they took out the right side too.
 From what I understand, the surgical part of all of this is now done.

 I’ve been told that my care will now shift to a radiation oncology team at VGH.
 It’s been two weeks and I haven’t heard a peep.
 Nada.
 Nothing.
 Not even a “Welcome.
 We’re on the case and will let you know what’s up.”
-Is that too much to ask for?
-Maybe my expectations are too high, but I would have thought that the BC Cancer Agency would be one of the most attentive & compassionate institutions to deal with where every last detail is attended to, but maybe I’ve just seen too many movies.
+Maybe my expectations are too high, or maybe I’ve just seen too many movies.